-Watch this video clip to get a perspective of the Baspa river by the Sangla valley.
+Watch this video clip to get a perspective of the Baspa river by the valley.

 It appeared a timid Baspa river from a distance, but when you are close to it – it roars.
 You have to be close to it to realize the force it carries in its waters.

 We moved ahead and saw a lovely stone and wood temple dedicated to Badri Narayan.
-We had timed ourselves to reach at the time of evening Arti.
-But in villages time is a function of people and not the other way round.
-So we waited for the Pujari ji to come and open the temple.
+We had timed ourselves to reach by the time of evening Arti.
+But in villages, time is a function of people and not the other way round.
+So we waited for the Pujari Ji to come and open the temple.
 As we waited, I admired the newly built temple and its wooden carvings.
-Apart from deities of Hindu Pantheon, there were Swami Vivekananda, Buddha, and other revered figures carved.
+Apart from the deities of Hindu Pantheon, there were Swami Vivekananda, Buddha, and other revered figures carved.
 There were auspicious and tantric symbols and there were erotic figures.

 We walked back as it was getting dark, admiring the lovely wooden houses that wore their age with grace and elegance.

-Bairing Nag temple was a curious mix of Hindu and Buddhist iconography.
-If you have not seen the divide between the two religion outside of this valley, you would think of them as one.
-The temple was closed but it’s overpowering presence could be felt all around in the village.
+The Bairing Nag temple was a curious mix of Hindu and Buddhist iconography.
+If you have not seen the divide between the two religions outside of this valley, you would think of them as one.
+The temple was closed but its overpowering presence could be felt all around in the village.

 What intrigued me most was the abandoned house.
 Which probably was a part of the temple and its intricate carvings, its typical lock with the walnut trees in its premises.
 I tried making sense of small doors on the ground floor, exquisite balconies on the first floor and intricate work on top of that.

-I wondered if some wealthy family lived here.
-Is it supposed to be a storehouse for temple or was it the residence of Pujari.
+I wondered if some wealthy families lived here.
+Is it supposed to be a storehouse for a temple or was it the residence of Pujari.
 There was no one around to answer these questions.
 The lovely building though told the story of its own past glory.

-In Himachal Pradesh’s thinly populated regions like Sangla Valley, every village becomes a destination to explore, a culture to experience.
-Himachal Pradesh Tourism has a tribal circuit that covers Sangla Valley.
+In Himachal Pradesh’s thinly populated regions, every village becomes a destination to explore, a culture to experience.
+Himachal Pradesh Tourism has a tribal circuit that covers this valley.

-Recommend you to read following Places to visit in Himachal Pradesh.
+Recommend you to read the following Places to visit in Himachal Pradesh.